devspace-sh/devspace/docs/pages/cli/configuration/multiple-configs.md

 devspace use config [CONFIG_NAME]
 ```

-> After adding a newly created `devspace-configs.yaml` to your project, you will need to run `devspace use config [CONFIG_NAME]` to tell DevSpace CLI which configuration to use.
+> After adding a newly created `devspace-configs.yaml` to your project, you will need to run `devspace use config [CONFIG_NAME]` to tell DevSpace which configuration to use.

 ## List all configs
 To get a list of defined config, you can run: